 - The next thing you need to maintain is the size of the code as well as the characters you need to use.

-- Make sure the code is limited to 8 and 12 characters; it is always advisable to begin a code with a letter.
+- Ensure the code is limited to 8 and 12 characters; beginning a code with a letter is always advisable.

 - Always use letters in uppercase to avoid any misunderstanding.